Does Ozempic Cause Constipation? Tips for Prevention and Relief

 Ozempic constipation is dose-dependent, meaning that people on higher doses of the medication tend to experience more intense constipation.

 There are three doses of Ozempic: 0.25 mg, 0.5 mg, and 1.0 mg.
 Doctors typically start people on the lowest dose and increase it as needed.
-You may notice a resurgence of symptoms each time your dose is increased.

-The good news is, like other common Ozempic side effects, constipation typically improves over time.
-Research shows that the median duration of constipation on Ozempic is 47 days.
+The good news is, like other common Ozempic side effects, constipation typically improves over time when the body gets used to Ozempic.

 Causes of Constipation While Taking Ozempic